-- 1. You will be able to define the following and state the units:
+- 1. You will be able to define the following and state the units from memory:

 - (a) Temperature.

 - (b) Heat.

-- 2. You will be able to explain, in your own words, the following terms when applied to the various states of water:
+- You will be able to explain the following terms in your own words from memory, when applied to the various states of water:

 - (a) Saturation Temperature.

 - (b) Subcooled Liquid.

 - (c) Wet Steam.

 - (d) Saturated Steam.

 - (e) Superheated Steam.

-- 3. You will be able to explain, in your own words, the following heat transfer mechanisms, and give an example of each mechanism:
+- 3. You will be able to explain the following heat transfer mechanisms, in your own words and give an example of each mechanism:

 - (a) Conduction.

 - (b) Natural convection.

 - (c) Forced convection.

 - (d) Radiation.

-- 4. You will be able to explain, in your own words, the following terms:

-- (a) Nucleate boiling.

-- (b) Partial film boiling.

-- (c) Dry out.

-- (d) Critical heat flux.

-- 5. You will be able to state that a compressor will raise both the pressure and temperature of a gas and explain that an after cooler is used to reduce the volume of the receiver.
+- 4. You will be able to state that a compressor will raise both the pressure and temperature of a gas and explain that an aftercooler is used to reduce the volume of the receiver.

-- 6. You will be able to state that the effect of heating a closed volume of gas is to raise its pressure and illustrate this principle with a gas "feed and bleed" example from the station.
+- 5. You will be able to state that the effect of heating a closed volume of gas is to raise its pressure and illustrate this principle with a gas "feed and bleed" example from the station.

-- 7. You will be able to explain why it is important to know when a gas cylinder is effectively empty and state the test for this condition when the cylinder contains:

-- (a) Liquid Gas.

-- (b) Compressed Gas.
+- 6. You will be able to explain why it is important to know when a gas cylinder is effectively empty and state the test for this condition when the cylinder contains: - (a) Liquid Gas. - (b) Compressed Gas. - 7.
+You will be able to explain why high energy in a compressed gas makes it dangerous for pressue testing purposes.